GGisOnline/Network-Projects/Projet1/README.md

 #### Results
 All your results will be saved in the "Results" directory located at the root of this project.

-If you want to test, a few files in 'GG' and 'Mathis' folders are available.
+If you want to test, a few files in 'Captures' folder are available.

 ### Capture Plot